-Exploring the themes of crime, news, travel and art, in this course students are expected to further develop their listening and speaking competencies and written production.
-They will analyze critique, develop and design ideas in response to francophone world, and indigenous literature.
+students are expected to further develop their listening, speaking and written production.
+They will analyze critique, develop and design ideas in response to various francophone texts (art, novels, poetry, music).
 Again, for those wishing to pursue studies in post-secondary Arts or in Politics, this course is helpful for language credit.
 Reminder that universities will not accept online courses as part of GPA calculation for early acceptance.